-Q. I do not have any SCSI discs, but there is a SCSI disc icon present: how do I remove it?
-A. Use !Setup to remove icon SCSI::4,

-Q. Devices shows 1 device at all IDs.

-A. That device has the same ID as the Host ID.
-Change the Host ID or the offending device ID to an unused ID.

-Q. I get an error: SW! &403C3 Unknown'.

-A. The SCSIHandler module has died.
-Try typing 'rmreinit scs i handler <RETURN>' at the command line.
+- Q. I do not have any SCSI discs, but there is a SCSI disc icon present: how do I remove it? - A. Using !Setup, click the Remove All button in the Icon Management window - O. Devices shows the same device at most or all IDs. - A. The offending device has the same ID as the Host ID.
+Change it's ID (or the Host ID) to an unused ID. - Q. I get an error: 'SWI &403C3 Unknown'. - A. The SCSIHandler module has died.
+Try typing 'rmreinit scsihandler <RETURN>' at the command line.
 Either the problem will disappear, or a message 'SCSI Bus Unterminated' will be reported.
-See the section on SCSI bus termination if this occurs.

-Q. The computer now takes a very long time to boot.

-A. If you do not have a CDROM, type 'unplug cdfsdriver <RETURN>' at the F12 command line.

-Q. I have an internal SCSI hard drive, and an external SCSI scanner/drive/cdrom.
-They work OK connected separately, but not when all connected at the same time.

-A. See section 3.1 on SCSI Termination.

-Q. How do I get my computer to boot from the SCSI drive?

-A. Press the F12 key and then type the following:
+See the section on SCSI bus termination if this occurs. - Q. The computer now takes a very long time to boot. - Al. If you do not have a CDROM, type 'unplug cdf sdriver <RETURN>' at the F12 command line. - A2.
+If you have a SCSI disc, check that it is fumed on, and use !Setup to check that the SCSI disc is responding. - Q. I have an internal SCSI hard drive, and an external SCSI scanner/drive/CDROM.
+They work OK connected separately, but not when all connected at the same time. - A. See section 3.1 on SCSI Termination. - Q. How do I get my computer to boot from the SCSI drive? - A. Press the F12 key and then type the following:

+'''

 configure filesystem scsi <RETURN>

 configure boot <RETURN>

 configure scsifsdrive 4 <RETURN>

 scsi <RETURN>

+'''
-dir :4 <RETURN>

-opt 4,2 <RETURN>
+dir :4 <RETURN> opt 4,2 <RETURN>

-The changes will take effect from next time the computer is switched on or a Control Break is performed.
+The changes will take effect from the next time the computer is switched on or after typing <CONTROL BREAK>.